henbh/dbx-sf-benchmark/README.md

 - **row_produced_count:** Number of rows produced by the query.

 These metrics are appended to the CSV results, enhancing the analysis of query performance between the two platforms.

+## Permissions
+Ensure you have the necessary permissions to execute queries and fetch query history on both platforms.

+### Databricks
+- **Access Token:** Must have permissions to call SQL API endpoints.
+- **User Role:** At least Viewer role on the SQL warehouses you're querying.
+- **API Access:** Permission to use the Databricks REST API.

+### Snowflake
+- **Query History Access:** Permission to access ACCOUNT_USAGE or INFORMATION_SCHEMA views.
+- **Warehouse Usage:** Permission to use the specified warehouses.
+- **User Role:** Sufficient privileges to execute queries and access query history.

+**Note:** Contact your administrators if you encounter permission issues.

 ## Customization